poyea/grimoire/coding/hashing.typ

 size_t probe_index(size_t hash, size_t i) {
     return (hash + i * (i + 1) / 2) & mask;
 }
+// Why triangular numbers?
+// Linear probing (step by 1) creates primary clustering - long chains of occupied slots.
+// Quadratic probing using triangular numbers (0, 1, 3, 6, 10...) spreads out probes more evenly,
+// reducing clustering.
+The triangular number formula i(i+1)/2 is the sum 1+2+3+...+i, which grows
+// quadratically but maintains the property that all slots are eventually visited when the table
+// size is a power of 2.#footnote[The mathematical proof relies on the fact that for power-of-2 table sizes, the sequence i(i+1)/2 mod 2ⁿ generates a permutation of all odd offsets, ensuring complete coverage when combined with any hash value.]

 // SIMD lookup in group of 16 slots
 __m128i ctrl_vec = _mm_loadu_si128((__m128i*)ctrl);